Agreement Cover

 The parties have the right to read, review, and change the document until all of the terms read as you agree.

-When you go to court, you are putting your life and future in the hands of a judge with limited knowledge of your best interest or the best interests of your child(ren).
-However, by reaching an agreement, you both decide about your future and have the court approve it by making it an order.
+When you go to court, you are putting your life and future in the hands of a judge.
+The judge has limited knowledge of your best interest or the best interests of your child(ren).

 What issues can be addressed in an Agreement?